joey-qytyku/OS-90-fixed/docs/drivers/Drivers.md

 The first method of arbitrating IO would be first come first serve, and block any process that is trying to access the device besides the current user.
 This is easy to implement.
 A boolean lock and a PID variable are all that is needed.
 This type of emulation is not particularly fast despite the simplicity because port IO still has to be decoded and executed by the kernel and only after it has gone through the device chain.

 The second method is to fully emulate the hardware interface.
 Separate emulation contexts must be created for each process that is accessing it.
 A queue can be used to store requests and send it to real hardware.
-Worker threads are ideal for doing this sort of IO, but there is slight latency involvedd.

 # Programming

 There is a range of functions provided by the kernel that drivers can use.
 These are exposed through the kernel symbol tree, a list of absolute addresses with 28-character names and 32-bit addresses, making each entry 32 bytes in size.
 The symbol table is static and does not change.

 The driver model permits dynamic loading and unloading, which could be implemented in the future.
 A driver should be prepared to handle an unload event.

+## Kernel Fibers

+OS/90 does not support kernel threads.
+It instead uses cooperatively scheduled fibers.
+The implementation details and API for fibers is specified in Scheduler.md.
+Here we will discuss the use cases for fibers.

+### Terminal Output

+Some DOS calls will block the system by default.
+For example, INT 21H AH=9.
+This is unacceptable for a multitasking operating system, especially when we have multiple windows with DOS programs open.

+Reasons why this is bad:
+* If we run DIR on both windows quickly, we have to wait for one to finish before the other one completes
+* The system cannot do ANYTHING while we are running DIR besides interrupt requests.
+* We do not know the X and Y of the terminal before we started OS/90, so even virtual framebuffers will have distorted outputs, so we have to trap terminal output anyway

+This means we have to emulate terminal output.
+It involves nothing more than more than memory copying and writing to a virtual framebuffer.

+If kernel threads were possible, we could create a separate thread for each program requesting the IO.

 ## ISA DMA